DevendraBAJAJ/django_graphql_subscriptions/README.md

     * Note: The path `path('graphql-playground/', GraphqlSubscriptionConsumer)` has to be similar to the                          `GraphQLPlaygroundView` url in your project's urls.py file which is necessary to establish a websocket connection for           listening to live updates and model changes.

+## Deifine APP level schema

-3. Define your app level schema with Subscriptions and Queries and then later connect it to your project level schema.
+Define your app level schema with Subscriptions and Queries and then later connect it to your project level schema.
 In the below example you have:
   - `TemperatureSubscription` which simulates timestamp, random temperature value and unit to which we can subscribe to.
   - `TemperatureCreatedSubscription` which returns your object data everytime a new object is created in your database.
 You       can use this to further create UPDATE, DELETE and even CUSTOM_EVENT subscriptions.